Occupational Therapist since 2008

 Julie holds a Bachelor of Science degree in Physical Therapy from the University of Oklahoma in 1973.
 She is passionate about serving kids with special needs, as the Lord called her to do while in high school.
 For 46 years, she has helped children experience the world as independently as possible, whether walking, riding a wheelchair, or using assistive walking devices.
 Her pediatric focus is Certification in Neurodevelopmental Treatment of Children with Neurological Disorders and NDT Advanced Baby Treatment.
 She has advanced training in lower extremity orthotics and gait disorders.
 She is a lifetime member of American Physical Therapy Association and Oklahoma Physical Therapy Association and has held various offices and appointments.
 Julie spent over 35 years in pediatric private practice as a therapist/owner before joining the LLH in 2007.

-Senior Director of Finance and Operations since 2016
+Senior Director of Finance, HR & Operations since 2016

 Susan has an associate’s degree in business/finance and has been in the accounting field for 40 years, 20 of those years were in non-profit accounting and the administrative field for 15 years.
 She joined the LLH staff in June of 2015.
 Susan is in charge of the daily, monthly, and yearly LLH finances, oversees the database, processes staff payroll, and handles new staff onboarding and employee benefits.
 She prepares all reports for the annual audit, month-end reports, and serves on the LLH Finance Committee.
 Susan also has a son with special needs, giving her firsthand experience of having a child with special needs.
 She has walked with him through multiple tests and therapies starting at the age of two that has continued into adulthood.